-Bass Fishing - A fisherman can catch large mouth bass at Cachuma in many different ways.
+Bass Fishing - An angler can catch large mouth bass at Cachuma in many different ways.
 During the spawning season (April, May, June) casting artificial lures such as Jitterbugs, Hula Poppers, and Rebel Rattlers in the shallows is very productive.
 In summer, fall, and winter, when fish move into deeper waters, success can be found using many deep water jigs such as Pig and Jigs, or lead-headed plastic worms.
 Crawdads and night crawlers are probably best for bait fishermen.

 Small mouth bass preceded large mouth bass into the shallows for spawning.
 White, silver, or gold lures or spoons cast parallel to drop offs, or parallel to the shore on points, will often produce exciting strikes.
 When small mouth bass begin to spawn (March, April, May) crawdads seem to be the best bait.